 Swift and Kotlin are two great languages for iOS and Android development respectively.
 They both have very modern features and syntax that can help enormously to build native apps.

-Swift has no data class: One interesting construction in Kotlin is data class.
+Swift has no data class: One interesting construction in Kotlin is a data class.
 It allows you to declare containers of information that automatically implement things like equality and copying.
-Very common pattern when dealing with plain objects that has no counterpart in Swift.
+A Very common pattern when dealing with plain objects that has no counterpart in Swift.

-Swift does not have delegated classes or delegated properties: A very interesting feature of Kotlin are delegated classes and properties.
+Swift does not have delegated classes or delegated properties: A very interesting feature of Kotlin is delegated classes and properties.
 With them, you can forward invocation of methods to another class automatically, or define behaviors for properties such as lazy, observable, etc.

 Swift does not allow annotations: Coming from the Java world, Kotlin has full support for annotations.
 However, in Swift that is not considered at all, so annotations like @Inject or @Test that are so common in Java libraries do not have any counterpart in Swift.